forestgrape/coronavirus/monitor_and_control.md

 * ###### Intermediate Filtration
   Surgical Masks
 * ###### Low Filtration
   Textile mask often have low filter performance.
 They prevent the [droplet exchange](./transmission.md#droplets) when face-to-face talking and offer some self protection regarding aerosols.
-However, they do not reliably prevent the spread of aerosols, which is important in heated indoor rooms if possibly infected.
+However, they do not reliably prevent the spread of aerosols, which is important in indoor rooms if possibly infected.

 ##### Usage Classes
 * _Protection masks against dust_ are constructed for outside-in protection and therefore good for self protection.
 Sometimes they have valves which let the air out unfiltered.
 That means that there is not inside to outside protection and thus masks with valves offer protection for the wearer only and *not* for others.
 * _Medical masks_ : There are two types of medical mask.
   * _Surgical masks_: are constructed for comfort and a focus is on inside to outside protection (during surgery, the body is open and so there is no skin protection).
 Mainly larger particles such as bacteria are filtered and additionally they cover the entire mouth area where often some nutrition rests can be.
   * _Medical protections masks_: To protect medical staff against pathogens from infected patients.
 These masks are usually in the highest filtration category and offer good protection for all pathogens including viruses.
-* _Textile masks_ are available in a lot of sizes and styles.
-These masks often offer the best fit and tend worn most often due to comfort and style.
+* _Textile masks_ or _Community masks_ are available in a lot of sizes and styles.
+These masks often offer could comfort and style.
 The [filtration performance](#filter-performance) is often [low](#low-filtration).
-The [droplet spread](./transmission.md#summary-airborne-transmission), overall the most relevant spread of Covid, is prevented.
+The [droplet spread](./transmission.md#summary-airborne-transmission) is prevented but how relevant the droplet spread is, is unclear.

 #### Mask Reuse and Cleaning
 * wash with soap/hot water/machine-wash